Bob Iger named Disney CEO in shocking development - KTVZ

 Chapek guided the company through the pandemic, one of its most tumultuous periods in its nearly 100-year history, but ultimately Disney decided that its future was in better hands with Iger.

+Away from the pandemic, Chapek had a short but bumpy tenure as the head of Disney.
+Chapek, who served as chairman of Disney Parks, Experiences and Products before taking over for Iger, found himself dealing with issues regarding pay with Scarlett Johansson, one of the company’s biggest stars, as well as Disney’s battles with Florida, and its own employees, regarding the state’s controversial bill restricting certain LGBTQ topics in the classroom.

+Disney’s stock has also taken a hit lately.
+It’s currently down roughly 40% this year.
+Shares rose more than 8% in premarket trading on Monday as investors cheered the news of Iger’s return.

 Iger has an almost mythical status as the leader of Disney.
-He spent 15 years as CEO and was instrumental in acquiring major brands like Marvel and Lucasfilm, the home to Star Wars.
-Iger also kicked off the streaming revolution at Disney with the creation of Disney+ in November 2019.
+He spent 15 years as CEO and was instrumental in acquiring major brands like Pixar, Marvel and Lucasfilm, the home to Star Wars.
+Iger also closed the $71 billion deal to buy most of 21st Century Fox and kicked off the streaming revolution at Disney with the creation of Disney+ in November 2019.

+He stayed on at Disney as executive chairman directing the company’s creative endeavors.
+He officially left the company after nearly 50 years at the end of last year.

 Disney said Sunday that Iger has agreed to serve as CEO for two years with “a mandate from the Board to set the strategic direction for renewed growth and to work closely with the Board in developing a successor to lead the Company at the completion of his term.”